OpenCSGs/llm-scheduler-ui/README.md

 ## Overview

-LLM scheduler UI is an open source web interface to LLM jobs. the scheduler engin is using [Slurm](https://slurm.schedmd.com/)
+LLM scheduler UI is an open source web interface to LLM jobs. the scheduler engine is using [Slurm](https://slurm.schedmd.com/) as default engine
-It performs large model scheduling based on GPU resources.
+It performs large model jobs scheduling based on GPU resources.

 ## Prerequisite